NOW EXTENDED UNTIL OCT 14th!

 Directed by Katja Rivera

-Paula Vogel’s “How I Learned To Drive” explores the complex relationship between a young woman and her uncle, as she progresses from innocence to something much more dark and troubling.
+Paula Vogel’s “How I Learned To Drive” explores the complex relationship between a young woman and an older man, as she progresses from innocence to something much more dark and troubling.
 Told with surprising wit, this acclaimed play is an often-funny, surprising and ultimately devastating tale of survival.

 Through wildly absurd, unexpected and disturbing turns of events, Li’l Bit comes to terms with her past and her relationships as these events shape her womanhood and her understanding of the world.
 The Custom Made Theatre Co. brings this 20th-century masterpiece back to San Francisco, the same year the legendary Paula Vogel finally had her Broadway debut with the Tony-winning “Indecent”.